-Build a Docker image of a Node.js application
+Build the Docker image of a Node.js application

-With Docker, you can tag your image and revert to a previous working image when the current has a critical bug; developers can run the application without worrying about the OS and configuration settings.
+With Docker, you can tag your image and revert to a previous working image when the current has a critical bug; developers can run the application without worrying about the Operating System and configuration settings.

-We will see how to build a Docker image of a Node.js application and if you are interested in how to run the application with PM2, I wrote a post about it.
+This post shows how to build a Docker image of a Node.js application.
+I also wrote a post about running the application with PM2.

 Prerequisites